How AI coding assistants forget everything (and what you can do about it)

 You start explaining.
 You've done this before.
 You'll do it again.

 This isn't a quirk of a particular tool.
-It's the same experience across Cursor, GitHub Copilot, Claude Code, Windsurf, and every other AI coding assistant on the market.
+It's the same experience across Cursor, GitHub Copilot, Claude Code, Windsurf, Continue.dev, and every other AI coding assistant.
 The frustration is identical because the cause is identical: all of them are built on large language models, and LLMs are stateless by design.

 Why all AI coding assistants have this problem